 This article assesses the work of German philosopher Edmund Husserl (1859–1938) and speculates on his thoughts on historicity, methodology, historical understanding, and phenomenological philosophy of history as a human science.
 One of Husserl’s major aims was to give the sciences and the human sciences in particular a solid philosophical foundation.
 He sought to do this primarily by revealing the principle through which the field of each discipline comes into being.

-Rural Stratification in Modern China: The Dialectic of Images and Social Reality This article presents a sociohistorical analysis of social stratification in rural China in the 1930s.
+This article presents a sociohistorical analysis of social stratification in rural China in the 1930s.

 Perhaps it is because the philosophy of George Herbert Mead has been appreciated more by social scientists than by philosophers that his central notion of temporality has remained in the background.
 But more likely it is because Mead’s earlier theory of social behaviorism, published in the readable form of Mind, Self and Society is more widely known than his later thoughts.